TogaTech/helpful.js/README.md

 **Return Type:** Array (`Array(4) ["t", "s", "e", "t"]`)

 ### pad
-Pad a string adding characters on the left and right side of it until the string reach a certain size.
+Pads a string by adding characters on both sides until the string reaches a certain size

 Padding is added evenly on both sides, but if there is an odd number of padding characters, the extra padding character is added to the end of the string.
+If the padding character is too large, it will be truncated.
 ```javascript
 let padded1 = helpful.pad("test", 8, "*"); // "**test**"
 let padded2 = helpful.pad("test", 8); // "  test  "